 And that's the poison pill.

-That's that's our red line.
+That's our red line.

-Now he now, in this case, and I'll be the first to tell you when I think Mitch McConnell's wrong, he's actually right here.
+Now, in this case, and I'll be the first to tell you when I think Mitch McConnell's wrong, he's actually right here.

-But this was unfortunately, this was the trap that was set from the get-go.
+But this was, unfortunately, this was the trap that was set from the get-go.

 It was really well done.